 The FDA says this is a “complex scientific issue that may involve multiple factors,” and that it cannot even be certain that diet is a cause of the heart problems.

 List of Taste of the Wild Recalls

-Cause: Salmonella potential.
-Announcement: FDA report dated May 5, 2012.
-What was recalled: All sizes of Taste of the Wild dry dog food and cat food with Production Codes with the number “2” or “3” in the 9th digit AND the letter “X” in the 10th or 11th digit; AND “Best by” date of Dec.
+Cause: Potential for salmonella.
+Announcement: FDA report dated May 5, 2012 (archived here).
+What was recalled: All sizes of Taste of the Wild dry dog food and cat food with production codes containing the number “2” or “3” in the 9th digit AND with the letter “X” in the 10th or 11th digit; AND a “best by” date of Dec.
 9, 2012 through April 7, 2013.

 If you have not done so already, we urge you to sign up now for Petful’s FREE recall alerts by email.
 Our free alerts are saving pets’ lives.

 Have You Had a Problem With Taste of the Wild?

 - See our reporting page for contact info.

 - Leave a comment below to share your experience with others.

 + Click to see the sources for this article.